 For a definition of BERD and an explanation of acronyms and abbreviations, click here.

 Estimates of the implied R&D tax subsidy rate

 The tax subsidy rate is defined as 1 minus the B-index, a measure of the before-tax income needed by a “representative” firm to break even on USD 1 of R&D outlays (Warda, 2001).
-To provide a more accurate representation of different scenarios, B-indices are calculated for “representative” firms according to whether they can claim tax benefits against their tax liability in the reporting period.
+To provide a more accurate representation of different scenarios, B-indices are calculated for “representative” firms according to whether they can claim tax benefits against their tax liability in the reporting period (OECD, 2013).
 When credits or allowances are fully refundable, the B-index of a firm in such a position is identical to the profit scenario.
 Carry-forwards are modelled as discounted options to claim incentives in the future, assuming a constant annual probability of returning to profit of 50% and a nominal discount rate of 10%.
-Adjustments for ceilings on claimable R&D or tax relief are modelled whenever possible.
+Adjustments for ceilings on claimable R&D or tax relief are modelled whenever possible (see country-specific notes).